 a.
 Stress buyers shop in large quantities

 During the current coronavirus outbreak, people have started shopping due to stress and panic.
 People are rushing towards the stores to create a stockpile of shelf-stable foods and health-safety products for the coming days.
-It is the core reason behind the massive crowd in multiple stores and the growing cart sizes.
-People are shopping due to the pandemic stress and picking up toilet paper or cereal boxes in large quantities.
+This is the core reason behind the massive crowds in multiple stores and the growing cart sizes.
+People are shopping due to pandemic stress and picking up toilet paper or cereal boxes in large quantities.
 This kind of stress shopping may increase the cost of buying commodities compared to a regular grocery bill.

 However, this has reduced to some extent.
 With time, this habit will eventually decrease, as people will have enough supplies stocked in their homes.